What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Design Iterations

+In the final iteration, we used the validated simulation to explore concrete policy implementation options raised by policymakers.
+We examined operationally plausible variations in emergency type (severe weather and bomb threat), announcement specificity, and coordination strategies, including repositioning coordinators and opening an additional exit.
+Interventions were evaluated relative to baseline practices based on ``evacuation efficiency'', measured as the time required for 80\% of agents to evacuate.

-This iteration in August 2025 produced three concrete policy implementation proposals that emerged directly from simulation findings: \begin{enumerate}[leftmargin=1.2em, itemsep=0pt] \item Opening a previously unused exit at the northwestern corner of the stadium to reduce evacuation bottlenecks \item Training coordinators to guide people located both near to and far away from localized threats rather than focusing only on nearby individuals \item Developing differentiated evacuation protocols for various emergency types and incorporating these distinctions into coordinator training materials. \end{enumerate}
+This iteration, conducted in August 2025, produced three actionable proposals: (1) opening a previously unused exit at the northwestern corner of the stadium, (2) training coordinators to guide both nearby and distant groups during localized threats, and (3) differentiating evacuation procedures by emergency type and incorporating these distinctions into training materials.

+Figure~\ref{fig:proposal} illustrates how simulation outputs informed discussion around Proposal 1.
+Across scenarios, variations in coordinators' positions --- which was one of the primary interventions policymakers’ initially considered --- did not substantially affect evacuation time.
+In contrast, opening the northwest exit significantly improved evacuation efficiency (23.0\% relative to baseline), whereas other exits produced negligible gains due to local constraints.
+Policymakers interpreted the effectiveness of the northwest exit in relation to its proximity to a major congestion area between students and family members.
+This intervention was robust in both severe weather and bomb thread scenarios, except when the threat itself was located near that exit.

-The policymaker team adopted Proposals 2 and 3, incorporating the expanded coordinator guidance protocols and differentiated emergency procedures into their standard operating protocols.
-However, they also noted that in man-made threat scenarios---such as bomb or active-shooter incidents---operational authority shifts to local police.
-In such cases, the preparedness team’s role would be limited, constraining their ability to fully implement these process changes.
-For Proposal 1, policymakers initiated a formal feasibility assessment process to evaluate the structural and logistical requirements for opening the additional exit, representing the standard institutional pathway for implementing infrastructure changes.
+Following this iteration, the policymakers adopted Proposals 2 and 3, integrating revised coordinator guidance and differentiated emergency protocols into standard operating procedures.
+They noted that in man-made threat scenarios such as bomb or active-shooter incidents, operational authority shifts to local police, limiting their ability to fully implement some process changes.
+Proposal 1 entered a formal feasibility review, consistent with institutional procedures for infrastructure modifications.
+These outcomes were documented in the August 2025 \textit{after-action report}, which committed to continued use of the simulation for preparedness planning and training.

-The after-action report in August 2025 documented these outcomes, emphasizing both sustained institutional integration of the simulations and their broader significance for large-scale public safety planning.
-Policymakers explicitly committed to ongoing development of the system as a long-term resource for preparedness and training.